 Steps to Create a Pivot Chart in Excel

-You can create a pivot chart by using two ways.
-One is to add a pivot chart in your existing pivot table, and other is to create a pivot chart from scratch.
+You can create a pivot chart using two ways.
+One is to add a pivot chart to your existing pivot table, and the other is to create a pivot chart from scratch.

 1. Create a Pivot Chart from Scratch